Blinken reveals US has put forward a 'serious proposal' to free Paul Whelan from Russia - KESQ

 By Jennifer Hansler, CNN

-US Secretary of State Antony Blinken on Thursday publicly revealed for the first time Thursday that the United States has put forward “serious proposal” to secure wrongfully detained Paul Whelan’s release from Russia.
+US Secretary of State Antony Blinken publicly revealed for the first time Thursday that the United States has put forward a “serious proposal” to secure wrongfully detained Paul Whelan’s release from Russia.

 In a “brief engagement” with Sergey Lavrov on the sidelines of the G20 Foreign Ministers meeting Thursday, Blinken said he pressed the Russian foreign minister on Whelan’s detention and the offer.